ollimenzel/blog/content/post/2023/10/DeletedOneDrive/index.md

 ---
-title: "How to Find / Restore Deleted OneDrive Sites with PnP PowerShell"
+title: "Find / Restore Deleted OneDrive Sites with PnP PowerShell"
-description: "In this blog post I will show you how to use a PowerShell script to find and restore a deleted OneDrive site in SharePoint Online.
-We will cover the prerequisites for running the script, the overview of the script, and the details of each step of the script."
+description: "In this blog post, learn how to restore a deleted OneDrive site in SharePoint Online using PowerShell."
 date: 2023-10-27T15:22:18+02:00
 draft: false
 author: Oliver